anton-tchekov/unholy-c/README.md

 ## Control Flow

-Curly braces are mandatory for all control flow contstructs.
+Curly braces are required for all control flow contstructs.

 ### Loops